ansari-project/ansari-backend/docs/index.md

 ## Key points before we go any further

 - Ansari is not perfect.
 It can and will make mistakes.
 - We have gone to some trouble to validate that it does say things that are *mostly* correct.
 We have reviewed over 2,500 user interactions.
-Of those questions, we found 8 that we weren't sure were correct or not (mostly on fiqh questions like inheritance etc).
-We sent those 8 to some religious scholars, and it turned out Ansari was correct on all 8.
+Of those questions, we found 9 that we weren't sure were correct or not (mostly on fiqh questions like inheritance etc).
+We sent those 9 to some religious scholars, and it turned out Ansari was correct on 8 (the one it got wrong was a complex inheritance questions).
 - If you see it say something you're not sure about or wrong, just tell Ansari that you want to flag this (as in "I want to flag this") and a human will review the conversation.
 Or send e-mail to feedback@ansari.chat.

 ## What can Ansari do?